chef/chef-workstation/www/content/workstation/upgrade_labs.md

 ### Commit Your Cookbook Upgrades

 As you make changes to the cookbooks, follow normal SDLC practices by committing your changes to your cookbooks and submitting your changes to your cookbook pipeline to be tested by your automated testing system.
-Once the changes have passed testing, the cookbooks should receive new version numbers and be published to the new chef server by the continuous deployment system.
+Once the changes have passed testing, the cookbooks should receive new version numbers and be published to the new Chef Infra Server by the continuous deployment system.

 ### Upload your Cookbook Upgrades to the New Server